Skip to main content

 *Please note that Form I-20 travel signatures are only valid for 6 months during OPT.

-Each year, the U.S. Department of Homeland Security allocates a specific number of H-1B visas for professionals in specialty occupations and with a specific educational level for an October 1st start date.
-As of 2020, this lottery is now completed electronically after a virtual pre-registration process.
+Each year, the U.S. Department of Homeland Security allocates a specific number of H-1B visas in a weighted lottery selection process for a start date of October 1st.
+This lottery is completed electronically after a virtual pre-registration process.
 Once the selection process is complete and the maximum cap is met, selected registrants are eligible to submit their H-1B applications for government adjudication.

-If you are a spring graduate (April/May), your F-1 grace period or OPT employment may end before the October 1st start date of your requested H-1B.
-To "bridge the gap" between H-1B filing in April and the October start date of your H-1B status, USCIS automatically authorizes a "cap-gap" extension of your F-1 status until September 30th.
-This extension of status will include work authorization if you were on an active period of OPT at the April filing date, or simply an extension of your F-1 status (without work authorization) if you were an active student or on your grace period at filing.
+If you are a student who is graduating in the Spring, your F-1 grace period or OPT may end before the October 1st start date of your requested H-1B.
+To "bridge the gap" between H-1B filing in April and the October start date of your H-1B status, USCIS may authorize a "cap-gap" extension of your F-1 status until September 30th if you are eligible.